Boyce Gatewood is One of the worlds best hurdlers but is the unluckiest track stars in the history of the sport.

 There was another chance for Boyce Gatewood to finish first in his college career when Fred Wolcott was out with an illness for the SWC championship.
 Gatewood jumped the gun twice and was disqualified.

 Gatewood still left his mark in the SWC.
-He was the first competitor from the state of Texas invited to compete in Madison Square Garden at the 1942 Knights of Columbus indoor meet, he won the 60 yard high hurdles and was 3rd in the 60 yard dash.
-He still has a place in the record books as the anchor of the UT shuttle hurdle relay world record.
+He was the first competitor from the state of Texas invited to compete in Madison Square Garden at the 1942 Knights of Columbus indoor meet.
+He won the 60 yard high hurdles and was 3rd in the 60 yard dash.
+He still has a place in the Longhorn record book as the anchor of the UT shuttle hurdle relay world record.

 Both Wolcott and Gatewood made the Olympic team in 1940 but the games were cancelled due to Japan’s belligerence toward the USA.